xianglinyang/ActiveLearning/README.md

   > - two methods hybrid
   > - waal: (AISATAS, 2020) [[code](https://github.com/cjshui/WAAL)]
   > - BADGE: (ICLR 2020) A hybrid approach that queries the centroids obtained from the clustering of the gradient embeddings [[code](https://github.com/JordanAsh/badge)]
+  > – "CDAL": (ECCV, 2020) A hybrid approach that exploits the contextual information in the predicted probabilities to choose samples with varied contexts